 Lillie Harris is a composer, copyist, and engraver based in South-East London, who also has experience assisting music outreach workshops.
-Starting in July 2017, she is also the Technical Writer for Steinberg's new notation software Dorico.
+Since July 2017, she is also the Technical Writer for Steinberg's new notation software Dorico.

 She graduated with a First Class degree from the Royal College of Music in 2016, studying with Haris Kittos and winning the Elgar Memorial Prize for her final portfolio.

 Musical from a young age, she plays a number of instruments - including Piano (Grade 8, Distinction), Flute (Grade 8, Distinction), and Classical Guitar (Grade 6, Distinction).

 It was her interest in creative writing, reading novels, playing instruments, foreign languages (and also anything to do with paper) that led to her falling in love with the whole world of music-making, and composing in particular.
 She often seeks to express deep and complex emotions in her work, and loves the opportunity this gives her to connect with people - such as after the performance of her piece remiscipate (about the demolition of Glasgow's Red Road Flats) when a previous inhabitant of the flats said the piece had given him closure, allowing him to move on.

 Her works have been workshopped by a wide variety of ensembles - including Florilegium, Fretwork, the Royal Scottish National Orchestra, the Gaudier Ensemble, the Assembly Project, and Ensemble Recherche - and performed at venues including the Southbank Centre, Science Museum, King’s Place, and Glasgow Royal Concert Hall.

 In 2017-18, she is participating in both the LSO Soundhub scheme and the LPO Young Composers programme.